Excursión a Mina de Diamantes Culinan - en Español (Servicio en Privado)

 - A 39.9-carat diamond sold for US$8.8 million in 2008.

-- A 26.6-carat diamond that yielded a polished stone of 7.0 carats, known as the "Josephine Diamond," and sold for US$9.49 million at a Sotheby's auction in 2009.
+- A 26.6-carat diamond that produced a polished stone of 7.0 carats, known as the "Josephine Star," and sold for US$9.49 million at a Sotheby's auction in 2009.

 - A 507.5-carat white diamond known as the 'Cullinan Heritage' was sold for US$35.3 million in 2010.